IT Operations & Helpdesk

 An internal IT team at a 50-500 person company runs on a steady stream of small jobs that never make a headline but eat the day — the laptop that will not pair to the projector before the 10am all-hands, the new starter on Monday who needs five accounts none of which IT has been asked for yet, the SaaS bill that came in 18% over budget because three teams each bought their own seat for the same tool, the vendor whose API has been throwing 502s for an hour and nobody noticed until support raised a ticket.
 These workflows take the repeating bits off the helpdesk queue so the IT team's time goes into the cases where a human judgment actually matters — diagnosing the network issue, deciding whether to renew the contract, working out which department's spend is creeping.

 Nothing in this category provisions a real account, grants permissions, cancels a licence, or sends an external message without review.
-Every access request, licence-reclaim note, vendor-outage broadcast, and ticket acknowledgement stops at a draft or a Slack post in an internal channel for the IT lead or service desk to action.
+Every access request, licence-reclaim note to a manager, vendor-outage broadcast, and diagnostic reply to an employee stops at a draft or a Slack post in an internal channel for the IT lead or service desk to action.
+The single exception is the helpdesk's first-touch acknowledgement reply on a new ticket — a one-line "your ticket has been picked up by the X team" that the triage router posts directly because the only thing it commits to is "we have read this"; the actual diagnostic reply still comes from the technician who picks the ticket up.
 The cost of an account provisioned for the wrong person, a licence cancelled for someone who was on parental leave, or an all-staff outage notice that names the wrong vendor is much higher than the cost of one minute reviewing the queue.
 Slack and the helpdesk tool are used for coordination and routing — employees' names appear in those messages because the team needs to act on them.

 Use Cases